This is a large document. You can:

 Some of them, but the majority are not accepted by the curia.
 My opinion is that the Church and God promote what enhance human’s development, rejecting what it harms him.
 Whatever contributes to a true human development, in harmony with the ecosystem, is accepted.

-It is okay to test new things, as long as it doesn’t risk the integrity of what we are already doing (and as long as you have realistic expectations on it).
-And by “what we are doing” I mean:
+It is okay to test new things, as long as it doesn’t risk the integrity of what we are and what we are already doing (and as long as you have realistic expectations on it):

 - Each one has a body: Is your body’s health at risk by New Age practicing?

-- Each one has happiness: Will you be happy following the New Age’s philosophy?
-Really?
+- Each one has happiness: Will you be happy following this philosophy?

-There will be things I am forgetting, but they are the main idea… and as long as you put realistic expectations on it (remember that our main hope should be for God, our Savior).
-Expecting unrealistic consequences can be disappointing.
+There will be things I am forgetting, but this is the main idea… and as long as you put realistic expectations on it: expecting unrealistic consequences can be disappointing.
 We can observe this in every day’s life, for example in gambling: most people enjoy the process in a healthy way, while others are nervous about the outcome, becoming addicts and slaves of a game.
 There is the illusion of getting quick and easy big money, and who can be steady while risking years of hard work?
+Gambling could conceal us, and there are many other ways to have fun…

 Many times our expectations lead us to unpredicted scenarios.
 In 2012 there was a rumor, at least in Mexico, that the world was going to end, because of a Mayan prediction.
-The last day of the year, people said good bye to each other thinking everything has ended.
-December 31 passed and started January 1 with the joy of every new day.
+The last day of the year, people said good bye to each other thinking everything have ended.
+December 31 passed and started January 1 with the joy of every new day 🎇.
 Time will tell with evidence, so lets embrace with optimism the theories that prove themselves to be beneficial.

 7. Why the majority of the New Age’s doctrines are not jet accepted?

 Mostly because their effects are not easy verifiable, measured or registered.
 Time will have to pass to gather a majority which could decide by consensus.
 There is a thin line between certainty and not, which could take decades or centuries to corroborate.
 Or it can also be that the phenomenon hasn’t concluded, and cannot be studied and evaluated.
-This is the case in Medjugorje: the phenomena has not ended, it cannot be studied nor evaluated, it is not official and hasn’t been accepted by the roman curia… Very different than other Virgin’s manifestations like Fatima, or Lourdes.
+This is the case with many new ideas, but also inside Catholicism.
+For example what happens in Medjugorje (Virgin Mary’s, queen of peace’s, messages): the phenomena has not ended, it cannot be studied nor evaluated, it is not official and hasn’t been accepted… in contrast with other Virgin’s manifestations like Fatima, or Lourdes.

-At the end, time will decide which theories stays and which one not.
+At the end, time will decide which theories/phenomena/ideology stays and which one not.
 This is like the UFO’s certainty, some say they exist, others not.
-And time will remove all doubts.
+Time will remove all doubts.
 As Carl Sagan would say, we are just pale blue dots in a vast universe….

 It is normal that many attempts fade away and few prevail.
 Most knowledge arrive this way, not only New Age’s.
 Many attempts were made, for example, for the airplane to be built up.
 Reckless people tried to fly in many ways, risking their life, wearing artificial wings; but most of them failed.
 Many years had to pass until the airplane was developed with a light engine.
 There is always a learning curve, and even once the first airplane was developed, new improvements appeared and still appear.